 With all three of these approaches the therapist takes an active role in guiding the session and sharing education and skills that you can apply in your daily life.
 Interested in more than one approach?
 EMDR can be paired nicely with ACT or CBT to help you reach your goals.

 If you’re interested in trying EMDR, ACT, and/or CBT, I’m here to help.
-I’m and EMDR Certified Therapist (EMDRIA) and I specialize in helping high-performing adults work with their anxiety and perfectionism and lean into meaningful, values driven-lives.
+I’m an EMDR Certified Therapist (EMDRIA) and I specialize in helping high-performing adults work with their anxiety and perfectionism and lean into meaningful, values driven-lives.
 Schedule a free consultation to see if we are a good match.

 This blog post isn’t intended as professional counseling or clinical advice.
 If you’re in need of support, please consider speaking to a professional to be evaluated.